EthanKing777/MissionControl/project_requirement/project-requirement.md

 ### 1.1 Purpose

-The purpose of the mission control software is to enusre the conditions for launch are safe, and display data from the rocket.
+The purpose of the mission control software is to enusre conditions for launch are safe, and display data from a rocket in flight.

 ### 1.2 Scope